File Transfer Protocol

 In the tech world, FTP has almost become the Kleenex of file transfer.
-With its roots in the earliest days of networked computing where a handful of government and university researchers explored the value of connecting computers together, the FTP protocol was created to facilitate the movement of files across this nascent network.
+With its roots in the earliest days of networked computing were a handful of government and university researchers explored the value of connecting computers together, the File Transfer Protocol was created to facilitate the movement of files across this nascent network.

 Why is FTP still used by so many people these days?
 It’s well established and embedded in most operating systems today.
 It’s also freely available.
 But that doesn’t mean it’s absent of costs.
-The time spent by IT teams to manage and care for FTP servers and its users can be excessive– and that’s time taken away from more important IT projects and initiatives.
-While many business processes have been built up around this old protocol– collaboration utilities, nightly batch file transfers, and uploading files to web sites, it may just be plain old inertia that keeps FTP around.
+The time spent by IT teams to manage and care for FTP servers and their users can be excessive– and that’s the time taken away from more important IT projects and initiatives.
+While many business processes have been built up around this old protocol– collaboration utilities, nightly batch file transfers, and uploading files to websites, it may just be plain old inertia that keeps FTP around.

 Ease of Use

 FTP is primarily an IT tool.
 Many IT pros still like to run FTP in command line mode—and they take pride in managing their servers through text commands—but for the average knowledge worker, File Transfer Protocol can be overly technical and cumbersome to use.
 FTP client software can help—but it’s simply an overlay that simplifies usability but doesn’t increase the security or reduce the manual management of an FTP server.
 An oft-heard complaint by FTP administrators is managing users and their credentials as well as knowing which files should be saved on the server and which files can be deleted.
 This leads to extremely bloated FTP servers that get worse over time.
 As people come and go, files on the FTP server continue to accumulate.

 An additional concern with FTP and its difficulty for end users is the likelihood that people will look for something simpler—a consumer file-sharing service for example—that does not meet their company’s compliance requirements.
 As end users demand better and easier tools, the challenge companies will face is the ability to provide a simple and secure solution.